CARLISLE AND WHIPPLE

 further advises visitors to the graveyard to "say a prayer for those who died in the darkness so we can enjoy the sunlight."

 The Whipple Company Store, built in the 1890s and still standing in the 21st Century.
-It is now operated by Joy and Chuck Lynn as the Whipple Company Store
+It was owned and operated for a time by Joy and Chuck Lynn as the Whipple Company Store

-and Appalachian Heritage Museum, and fascinating tours of the historic structure and its contents are given from May until October.
+and Appalachian Heritage Museum, which featured fascinating tours of the historic structure and its contents.
 I especially enjoyed the manual freight elevator.

-These ruins of the Oakwood coal mine remain in the hollow behind the Oakwood company store.
-The tipple foundations are in the weeds, a tall red brick shaft enclosure is in the center, a repair shop is on the hill above that, and the remains
+These ruins of the Oakwood coal mine remained in the hollow behind the Oakwood company store.
+The tipple foundations were in the weeds, a tall red brick shaft enclosure was in the center of the photo, a repair shop was on the hill above that, and the remains

-of a building that was either a supply house, repair shop, or power house is to the right.
+of a building that was either a supply house, repair shop, or power house was to the right.

 Detail of the ornate masonry on the building that was probably a power house or supply house.

-The building that is at the top of the ruins - perhaps a repair shop.
+The building that is at the top of the ruins - perhaps a repair shop or lamp house.

 This was probably a guide tower for aerial tramway cables carrying refuse to the slate dump, a portion of which remains on the top of the hill.